NautilusTrader

 Bar timestamp convention

-If your data source provides bars timestamped at the opening time (common in some providers), you must adjust them to the closing time before loading into Nautilus.
-Failure to do so can lead to incorrect order fills, event sequencing errors, or unrealistic backtest results.
+If your data source provides bars timestamped at the opening time (common in some providers), you need to ensure ts_init is set to the closing time for correct execution simulation.
+There are two approaches:

 • Use adapter-specific configurations like bars_timestamp_on_close=True (e.g., for Bybit or Databento adapters) to handle this automatically during data ingestion.

-• For custom data, manually shift timestamps by the bar duration (e.g., add 1 minute for 1-MINUTE bars).
+• For custom data, manually shift the timestamps by the bar duration before loading (e.g., add 1 minute for 1-MINUTE bars).

-• Always verify your data's timestamp convention with a small sample to avoid simulation inaccuracies.
+Always verify your data's timestamp convention with a small sample to avoid simulation inaccuracies.
+Incorrect timestamp handling can lead to look-ahead bias and unrealistic backtest results.

 Processing bar data

-Even when you provide bar data, Nautilus maintains an internal order book for each instrument - just like a real venue would.
+Even when you provide bar data, Nautilus maintains an internal order book for each instrument, as a real venue would.

 1. Time processing: